esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 > - The disposable income for working-age people with disabilities is **$645 billion**, and is comparable to other market segments like African Americans and Hispanic people.
 > - There were **4055** ADA-related lawsuits filed against businesses in the United States in 2021 - 15% increase from 2020.

+You can make use of these numbers if stakeholders are more likely to listen to 💰💸🤑

 ### Accessibility: The Legal Situation